Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/04_shoot_projectiles/index.md

 ```

 That's it!
 You can now shoot projectiles from the player's position to the target.
 You can now move the player and aim with the mouse, and shoot with the left mouse button.

+### Conclusion

+In this step, we have created a new `Entity` class to encapsulate common properties and methods for the player, the player's aim and projectiles.
+We refactored the player and player aim classes to inherit from this new class.
+We also created a `Projectile` class that can be instantiated and managed by the `Game1` class, allowing the player to shoot projectiles.

+In the next step, we will implement collision detection between projectiles and enemies, allowing the player to defeat enemies by shooting them.